Visolotto: Features

 It is located slightly north of Monviso from which it is separated by the Cadreghe di Viso, rocky structures with the peculiar shape of chairs (cadreghe in the Piedmontese language).
 During clear weather days it is easily recognizable even from the Turin plain.
 The peak, entirely in Italian territory, is on the ridge separating the Varaita valley from the Po valley, on the border between the municipal territories of Pontechianale and Crissolo.

 The summit has three distinct peaks: the Lanino Peak (3,348 m a.s.l.) or West Peak, the Coolidge Peak (3340 m a.s.l.) or Central Peak and the Montaldo Peak (3344 m a.s.l.) or East Peak.
-Lanino and Coolidge Peaks are separated from Montaldo Peak by 200 m of rather rugged ridge.
+Lanino and Coolidge Peaks are separated from Montaldo Peak by 200 m of a rather rugged ridge.

 Geologically, the dominant rock type on Visolotto is epidote amphibolite, a regional metamorphic rock with basic chemism that is light green streaked with yellow-green (the same rock type also found on the summit of Monviso).

 For a long time the mountain was considered 'inaccessible,' and because of its steep slopes it has no easy access routes.
 The normal route is mountaineering, with a difficulty rated in AD with a grade III passage on rock.